Satyrs and Wood-nymphs

 Meadow Brown – 2008 (FR)

-The Meadow Brown (Maniola jurtina) is often mistaken for a Small Heath if the butterfly is sitting with its wings closed.
+The Meadow Brown (Maniola jurtina) is often mistaken for a Small Heath if the butterfly’s wings are closed.
 An important difference is that the Meadow Brown does not have small white dots on the underside of the hindwing.
-As soon as the Meadow Brown spreads the wings, the difference is clearly visible.
+The difference is visible as soon as the Meadow Brown spreads its wings.
 In the male, the top of the forewing is brown with a black eye-spot without a white core, in the female, on the other hand, an orange field and a black eye-spot with a white core can be seen.
 Sometimes a double white core like the Gatekeeper (Manolia tithonus) could occur.
 The top of the hindwing is brown on both species.
 The Meadow Brown is the most abundant butterfly species in many habitats.
 Adults fly even in dull weather when most other butterflies are inactive.
-The wingspan is 50-55mm.
+The flying period is in one generation from early June to August and the wingspan is 50-55mm.
 Host plant: fescues, bents, meadow grasses, Cock’s-foot, False Brome.
 Dutch name: Bruin zandoogje.
 Frisian name: Brún sâneachje.

 Tribe: Satyrini